Did you know that watermarking is one of the earliest forms of document security?

 Why should you watermark your PDF files?

 Watermarking remains one of the most effective ways to protect PDF files and documents which contain confidential, sensitive or proprietary information.
 Why is this considered to be protection?
-Well, even if the document was shared without your permission, the watermark still identifies you as the owner, and you can also identify where your “leak” came from.
+Well, even if the document was sent without your permission, the watermark still identifies you as the owner, and you can also identify where your “leak” came from.
 For any intellectual property such as photographs, designs or blueprints, it is even more essential to claim ownership by inserting a watermark that cannot be easily removed by anyone else.

 On the most basic level, a watermark could also be a way to classify your documents.
 It can be a reminder to your recipients to store and treat the document with care.
 For example, for a document that is labelled as “Confidential”, recipients might be more conscious of locking their viewing device when they walk away from it.
 At the very least, it’s a way of communicating; “hey, this document needs to be handled with care.”